 How much: It won’t cost anything to get started, but Allegro takes a 9-15% fee of each item sold.
 It also charges sellers who highlight listings or add more than one product photo.

-Customer profile: In December 2023, the website received over 350 million visits that month alone.
+Customer profile: In December 2025, the website received over 350 million visits that month alone, with about 21 million registered buyers and more than 100,000 sellers.

-Key requirements for sellers: You must ensure your product listings are written in Polish.
+Key requirements for sellers: You must ensure your product listings are written in Polish, and comply with European Union regulations.

 Related article: Selling on Allegro – One of Europe’s largest marketplaces

 Extending your reach around the world is surprisingly easy when you use online marketplaces.
-Whether you want to gain customers in Europe, Asia or the US, using some of the world’s biggest online marketplaces is a great way to get in front of new audiences and, ultimately, boost sales.
+Whether you want to gain customers in Europe, Asia or the US, using some of the world’s top marketplaces is a great way to get in front of new audiences and, ultimately, boost sales.